antononcube/RakuForPrediction-blog/Articles/Data-science-over-a-small-movie-dataset-Part-2.md

 ## Introduction

 This document ([notebook](https://github.com/antononcube/RakuForPrediction-blog/blob/main/Notebooks/Jupyter/Data-science-over-a-small-movie-dataset-Part-2.ipynb))
-shows transformation of movie dataset into a form more suitable for making a movie recommender system.
+shows transformation of movie dataset into a form more suitable for making a ***movie recommender system***.
+(It builds upon [Part 1](./Data-science-over-a-small-movie-dataset-Part-1.md) of the blog posts series.)

 The movie data was downloaded from ["IMDB Movie Ratings Dataset"](https://www.kaggle.com/datasets/thedevastator/imdb-movie-ratings-dataset).
 That dataset was chosen because: